ChemDraw: Features of ChemDraw

+In addition to the desktop version of ChemDraw, there is a web-based version and library known as ChemDraw JS (formerly ChemDraw Direct).
+The web-based app was previously freely available as late as 2022, whereas use as a library has required special licensing.

 File format

 The native file formats for ChemDraw are the binary CDX and the preferred XML-based CDXML formats.

 ChemDraw can also import from, and export to, MOL, SDF, and SKC chemical file formats.
 Images can be exported to GIF, JPEG, PNG, TIFF, and SVG.
 3D printing of molecules can also be performed with the 3MF format.